alwaysdata/documentation/content/languages/python/configuration/index.en.md

 You can view the error logs in the `$HOME/admin/logs/uwsgi/[id].log` file where `[id]` is the identifier for your site, shown in the **Web > Sites section**.

+An extract of these logs is presented in the administration’s interface (Logs - 📄).

 ## Binary to use

 You need to always use `python` (or `/usr/bin/python`).
 Never use `python3`, `python2`, `python2.7` or any other command.